Olona-04/Olona-04.Portfolio.github.io/README.md

-# 💼 Digital Portfolio – Olona Metia Williams
+# Digital Portfolio – OLONA METIA WILLIAMS

 Welcome to my professional digital portfolio.
 This portfolio showcases my skills, experience, and growth as a final-year Information Technology (Application Development) student at the Cape Peninsula University of Technology (CPUT).